 2025-2026 School Year Enrollment Now Open.
 Click Here

-Gifted and Honors programs within schools have varying qualifications.
-Commonly, the qualifications are set regarding the students’ achievement throughout the program, school, or district.
+Honors programs within schools have varying qualifications.
+The qualifications are commonly set based on the students’ achievement throughout the program, school, or district.

 Children often have varied talents and strengths, and they may not correspond with traditional academic achievement.
 Talented children aren’t always students who are gifted for a variety of reasons.
-Some reasons a talented student may not qualify for a gifted program include the following:
+Some reasons a talented student may not qualify for an honors program include the following:

-A student who is gifted demonstrates advanced academics capabilities that require modifications to the standard curriculum to keep up with their achievement.
+A student who is gifted demonstrates advanced academic capabilities that require modifications to the standard curriculum to keep up with their achievement.

 While many people think students who are gifted get perfect grades and scores in school, that isn’t always the case.
 Underachievement, or a discrepancy between a student’s ability and their grades, is common among these children for the following reasons.